yasirerkam/Win10_BrightnessSlider/README.md

 #### ChangeLog
 v1.02

+* added: seperately change brightness of multiple monitors.
+* added: supports setting Brighness on ddc/ci Monitors(at startup, it may show -1,  )
 * fixed: slider showing itself on second screen onhide
 * fixed: popup stays under taskbar, if taskbar is autoHiding
-* added: supports setting Brighness on ddc/ci Monitors(at startup  it may not get the brightness. it may show -1 )

 v1.01